SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/custom/sql-statement.md

   - custom
 ---

-Create one or more DataFrame(s) based on provided SQL queries to run against one or more input DataFrame(s).
+Create one or more DataFrame(s) based on provided SQL queries to run against one or more input DataFrames.

 ### Parameters